2014 season – Backcountry film festival

 Other film selections include…

-Further is an inspiring effort from renowned snow boarder Jeremy Jones, which the second installment in his snowboard movie trilogy, Deeper, Further, Higher.
+Further.
+Further is an inspiring effort from renowned snow boarder Jeremy Jones, which the second installment in his snowboard movie trilogy, Deeper, Further, Higher and features backcountry boarding in Alaska.
 Details here.

 The festival is run by not-for-profit hosts, and in Australia, all funds raised will support the Friends of the Earth climate campaign.